Ewooral/leetcode-and-algoexpert-solutions/python/Queue/what is a queue.md

 # E.g. Application of Queue
     - Point sale system of a restaurant
-    - A single share printer
+    - A single shared printer
     - call center phone system
     - Cash withdrawal at the bank or ATM machine